Vox Media: Continued growth and expansion into other content areas

-In April 2019, Vox Media acquired magazine Epic, which would become part of a new division called Vox Media Studios, which had also absorbed Vox Entertainment and the Vox Media Podcast Network.
+In April 2019, Vox Media acquired Epic magazine, which would become part of a new division called Vox Media Studios, which had also absorbed Vox Entertainment and the Vox Media Podcast Network.
 In September 2019, Vox Media agreed to acquire and merge with New York Media, the parent company of New York magazine.

 The California Assembly Bill 5 was passed in September 2019, and the bill aimed at improving the working conditions for contract workers.
 In response to this bill, Vox Media announced in December 2019 that it would terminate more than 200 contracts of California-based freelance writers for SB Nation, and replace these writers with 20 full-time staff writers.

 On April 17, 2020, Vox Media announced it would furlough 9% of its workforce from May 1 to July 31, 2020 due to the COVID-19 pandemic.

 In January 2021, Lindsay Peoples Wagner was hired to be the new editor-in-chief of The Cut.
+At the same time, Vox Media also banned fossil fuel advertising to tackle climate change.
 In February 2021, Swati Sharma—former managing editor of The Atlantic—was hired to be the new editor-in-chief of Vox.
 Vox Media purchased Cafe Studios, the publisher of Preet Bharara's podcast Stay Tuned with Preet, in April 2021, making it part of the Vox Media Podcast Network.

 In August 2021, Vox Media announced its purchase of Punch, a mixology website established by Bertelsmann-owned Random House, to undisclosed terms.
 Punch is to assist the expansion of Vox Media's Eater website.

-On 13 December 2021, it was announced that Vox Media would acquire Group Nine Media.
-The acquisition was completed on 22 February 2022.
+On December 13, 2021, it was announced that Vox Media would acquire Group Nine Media.
+The acquisition was completed on February 22, 2022.
 Investors in Group Nine, including Warner Bros.
 Discovery, now own 25 percent of Vox.
+In February 2023, Penske Media Corporation became the largest shareholder in Vox Media, acquiring a 20% stake in the company, and Jay Penske joined Vox's board.

+In May 2025, Vox Media sold Polygon to Valnet, while also laying off most of their staff including Editor-in-Chief Christopher Plante.
+Aftermath reported they were informed by a "former employee" that "at least 25 people have been let go" and noted many of the laid off staff "were union members".
+The Vox Media Union is negotiating a new contract with Vox Media; Kotaku commented that the union "blasted the sale and layoffs".
+Group Publisher for Polygon & The Verge Chris Grant shared his frustrations on Bluesky, stating that Valnet had refused to meet with him or answer questions during the process, adding "this is the end of my journey with the thing I created".